Pip Millett: 2021-Present

 On 13 August 2021 Dream Life Records / Sony Music released her third EP, Motion Sick, with production from Joice, Josh Crocker and y/siR.
 It included the track "Running" featuring Ghetts.

 Supporting the EP, Pip returned to the stage as the pandemic waned, selling out a series of UK concerts in October 2021.
 On 23 October she appeared on Later... with Jools Holland, and in December BBC Radio 1Xtra included Pip on their Hot For 2022 list.

 She continued touring into 2022, including a sold-out show at Islington Assembly Hall on 12 January.

 Personal life

 "Pip" is a childhood nickname, and Millett is her mother's maiden name.
+Her Jamaican father died when she was a teenager.